feugy/melodie/README.md

 ### Bugs and unresolved issues

+1. Dragged element not visible when container has been vertically scrolled
 1. When DB has albums and playlists, tutorial enters infinite loop
 1. Undetected live changes: remove tracks and re-add them.
 This is a linux-only issue with chokidar
    - https://github.com/paulmillr/chokidar/issues/917